antoniobrandaodesign/ab_boilerplate/README.md

         - Readable in development tasks
         - Source maps in development tasks
     - CSS
+        - Compiled via Browserify and injected into HEAD
         - Responsive at core
         - Responsive typography
         - Compressed in production tasks
         - Readable in development tasks
-        - Autoprefixer (down to IE7)
         - Source maps in development tasks
+        - Autoprefixed (down to IE7)
     - HTML
-        - Predefined structure for basic building blocks
+        - Predefined Jade structure for basic building blocks
         - Compressed in production tasks
-        - Readable in development tasks
+        - Uncompressed in development tasks
+        - Jadeify transform included to require ".jade" files via JS
-    - Automatic minification of images (including SVGs)
+    - Automatic minification of images, including SVGs
     - Automatic Documentation generation in Markdown format for Flatdoc
     - FTP upload task for FTP deployment, with prompt for username and password
     - Automatic clean-up of build folders before creating builds
     - Tasks print processed file names to console
     - Error reporting and handling
     - Device detection
-    - Production-ready Jade structure
     - Handy information task (simply run "gulp info" in project folder to see info & available tasks)

 ### Installing